Bernard-Raymond Fabré-Palaprat: Creation of the Johannite Church

 In 1812 Fabré-Palaprat formed the Johannite Church, introducing faith-based elements into his order, opposing the Church of Saint Peter.
 He later ordained Ferdinand-François Châtel, a radical clergyman who left the priesthood following the July Revolution, as Primate of the Johannite church, on 4 May 1831.
 Châtel established his new French Catholic Church (Eglise Catholique Française) in former shop premises in Montmartre, decorating it with the bust of Louis Philippe I placed under the Tricolour flag.
 The Johannite church was located in a former bottle shop in the Cour des miracles, dubbed the "Apostolic Court of the Temple".
 The Order dated its documents from 'Magistropolis', a mystical calendar commencing from the foundation of the Knights Templar in 1118.
 Most of Fabré-Palaprat's Templars were Catholics, and did not follow him into his new church.

 In 1831, following the July Revolution, Fabré-Palaprat published the Evangelikon, a Gnostic version of the Gospel of John that omits intra-textual commentary and the Resurrection narrative, preceded by an introduction and a commentary allegedly written by Nicephorus, a Greek monk of Athens, that carries the name Lévitikon.
 The Lévitikon contains an esoteric lineage from Jesus to the Knights Templar, and hints that Jesus was an initiate of the mysteries of Osiris, which were passed on to John the Beloved.
 Fabré-Palaprat claimed to have bought this vellum manuscript (allegedly dating from the 15th century), from a Paris second-hand bookstall on New Year's Day in 1814.
 These manuscripts were not created by Fabré-Palaprat, but likely dated to the 17th and 18th centuries; Fabré-Palaprat, however, believed they were genuinely ancient manuscripts.

 Fabré-Palaprat introduced a Johannite Mass in 1834.
-The title "Christ" was reserved not just for Jesus but used for all leaders of the Johannite tradition who had attained Gnosis, similar to deification in the Orthodox Church.
+The title "Christ" was reserved not just for Jesus but used for all leaders of the Johannite tradition who had attained Gnosis.

 In 1836 a schism, led by the Duc de Choiseul resulted out of dissatisfaction with the new Johannite church that had replaced the previous chivalric-style order.
 Fabré-Palaprat responded by admitting Sir Sidney Smith to the Johannite church.
 The Duc de Choiseul was later elected Grand Master of the Order of the Temple in 1838, dying the same year.

 Later life and death

 Fabré-Palaprat was awarded the Legion of Honour for his defence of Paris in 1814, and received the July Medal for his actions during the Three Glorious Days of the Revolution of 1830.

-Following the collapse of the Church, he left Paris due to health issues and moved to Southern France, where he died 18 February 1838, at age 64.
+Following the collapse of the Johannite Church, he left Paris due to health issues and moved to Southern France, where he died 18 February 1838, at age 64.